hugoferreira7/hugoferreira7/README.md

 <br>

-I’m a Software Developer, currently doing backend in Java, from Portugal.
+I’m a Software Engineer, currently doing backend in Java, from Portugal.
 Im also master's student in CyberSecurity at <b> Aveiro's University! </b>

 <hr width="45%">